GatorloopSoftwareTeam/gatorloop-backend/README.md

 ### API

 Current API endpoints for manipulating the database.
 Parameters should be passed as a JSON object in the body of the request.
-Most requests must be sent from authenticated through sessions (see *Authentication* section).
+Most requests must be sent from authenticated through sessions (see *Authentication* section). **Must send correct number of parameters with names as described in these tables.**

 #### User